Game Design Challenge

 - Supporting materials for your submitted design: narrative, art, storyboards, diagrams, etc.

-- Previously developed games (digital or not).
+- Previously developed games or mods (digital or not).
 Document via video, or links to playable prototypes.

 - Game narratives and/or character sketches